'It Really Doesn't Feel Real': Sister Of UC Davis Grad Killed In Russia Searches For Answers

 Marie Claire describes her sister Catherine as a one-of-a-kind, worldly woman moving to Russia to take courses at a university for a master’s degree.

-Before police discovered her body after she’d been missing several days, her last contact was a text to her mother reading: “In a car with a stranger, I hope I’m not being abducted.”READ MORE: Pedestrian Killed In Hit-And-Run Along Northgate Boulevard In North Sacramento
+Before police discovered her body after she’d been missing several days, her last contact was a text to her mother reading: “In a car with a stranger, I hope I’m not being abducted.”READ MORE: Pastor Rushes To Protect Church As Fire Tears Through Nearby North Sacramento Tire Shop

 “It’s hard to say whether she wrote it or whether her phone was taken and someone in the car wrote it, but I know that she was terrified in that car,” Marie Claire Serou said.